homm/color-filters-reconstruction/README.md

 ## How it works

-This method based on [three-dimensional lookup tables][wiki-luts] and their two-dimensional representation: [hald images][hald-image].
+This method is based on
+[three-dimensional lookup tables][wiki-luts] and their two-dimensional
+representation: [hald images][hald-image].
-The idea is very simple: a sample hald image with uniform color distribution is processed using target software with unknown color transformation algorithm.
+The core idea is simple: a sample hald image with a uniform color distribution is processed using any target software with an unknown color transformation algorithm.
-After processing such hald image could be used as a filter for a very accurate approximation for the target color transformation.
+The processed hald image can then be used as a filter for a very accurate approximation of that target color transformation.

-A resulting hald image could be used in various software such as GraphicsMagick and Adobe Photoshop (with plugins) and converted to 3D LUT cube file format, which is common for a great number of video editing software.
+A resulting hald image could then be used in various software such as GraphicsMagick or Adobe Photoshop and converted to the 3D LUT cube file format, which is common in a great number of video editing software.

 ## Limitation

 This method can capture color transformations only where no other variables are used for manipulations.
-For example, vignetting, scratches, gradients and watermarks can't be captured.
+For example, vignetting, scratches, gradients, and watermarks can not be captured.
-It also captures wrong if different filters are used for transformations in different parts of an image.
+It also might be wrong when different filters are applied to different parts of a single image.

 ## Requirements

-To generate and convert hald images you will need git and a Python interpreter with pip.
+To generate and convert hald images, you will need git and a pip-enabled Python interpreter.

 ```bash
 $ git clone https://github.com/homm/color-transformations-reconstruction.git